-In accordance with the Act, we have conducted an assessment of its activities and supply chain and have not identified any incident of Modern Slavery being used.
-Therefore, we did not need to take any measures to remediate an incident of Modern Slavery.
+As have not yet identified any part of our activities or supply chains that carry a risk of Modern Slavery, we have also not identified any Modern Slavery for which remediation measure could be taken.
 We acknowledge the need for vigilance and ongoing monitoring to ensure that we continue to mitigate the risk of Modern Slavery in our operations and supply chains.
 To that end, we will regularly review our risk assessments and implement any necessary remediation measures should the need arise in the future.